A

 Financial Services Compensation Scheme (FSCS)

-This is UK's deposit compensation scheme, which can pay compensation to consumers if a financial services firm is unable, or is likely to be unable, to pay claims against it.
+This is the UK's deposit compensation scheme.
+It can pay compensation to consumers if a financial services firm is unable, or is likely to be unable, to pay claims against it.
 This scheme does not cover deposits held with banks licensed in Guernsey.
-More information about the FSCS can be found here.
-If you would like more information about Guernsey's own deposit compensation scheme, please visit the scheme's website, a link to which is here.
+Guernsey has its own deposit compensation scheme - the Guernsey Banking Deposit Compensation Scheme.

 G